5hrey45/cachedapi/README.md

   - The maximum capacity of cache is exceeded
   - Entry is evicted if the specified duration is elapsed since the entry was last accessed
 - Change the cache eviction policy accordingly to your application needs

+### Lazy caching
+- The caching mechanism is lazy caching, also called lazy population and cache-aside, and the cache is only populated when an object is actually requested by the application

+### Write-through caching
+- I've also used write-through caching, which means the cache is updated in real time when the database is updated

 ### Key difference between eviction policies
 #### Expire after write